DrakeRyzer/DrakeSW5E/Enhanced Items/Modifiable Items/index.md

 |<font style="color:lime">Premium</font>    | 0 |<font style="color:orange">Legendary</font>    | 2 |
 |<font style="color:cyan">Prototype</font>  | 1 |<font style="color:red">Artifact</font>        | 2 |

-A *Modifiable Item* can only include modifications of the same rarity or a lesser rarity.
-For instance, if you have a prototype *Modifiable Item*, you can modify it with standard, premium, and prototype modifications.
-However, the item's nature does not allow it to support higher rarity modifications.

-Additionally, when two or more modifications with the same effects are installed into a *Modifiable Item*, only the most potent effects apply.
-For example, if modification A adds +1 to damage and modification B adds +2 to damage, only the +2 to damage applies, giving the weapon +2 bonus to damage rolls rather than +3.
-Additionally, if modification A has +1 to damage and keen 1, it would still apply keen 1 to the item.

-However, negative bonuses are still applied, for instance: if modification A has -1 to damage and +1 to attack rolls, the -1 to damage still applies, resulting in +0 to damage with the weapon.

-### Augments
-Augments are a special kind of modification, intended to offer features universal across items, such as an increase to an ability score or augmenting a class feature.

-Augments can only be installed into *Augment Slots*.
-Additionally, you cannot have two of the same augment in a single *Modifiable Item*, but you can have multiples of an augment affecting you, each in its own Modifiable Item.

 ***Adding Augment Slots.***